prisma/engine-images/README.md

 - Git pushing to master triggers a CI build that releases new images.
 - All images are pushed to `prismagraphql/build:<tag>`.
 Check the different Makefiles for the exact tags getting pushed.
 - **Important note**: Images can be read publicly.
 Do not commit secrets into the containers; do not push anything confidential into the repository.

+## Credits
+- Credit for the work on the FreeBSD cross compilation that this work builds on goes to [wezm/freebsd-cross-build](https://github.com/wezm/freebsd-cross-build)